getify/Functional-Light-JS/ch2.md

 foo( [1,2,3] );
 ```

 Simple enough.
 But what if now we wanted to give a parameter name to each of the first two values in the passed in array?
 We aren't declaring individual parameters anymore, so it seems we lost that ability.

-Destructuring is the answer:
+Thankfully, destructuring is the answer:

 ```js
 function foo( [x,y,...args] = [] ) {